Chain-of-Goals Hierarchical Policy for Long-Horizon Offline Goal-Conditioned RL: Related Work

 \textbf{Chain-of-Thought}\quad Chain-of-thought prompting was first shown to unlock complex reasoning in large language models by eliciting intermediate rationales, yielding dramatic gains on arithmetic, commonsense, and symbolic benchmarks \cite{wei2022chain}.
 Subsequent work refined its application through analysis of prompting factors and enhanced reasoning via automatic rationale synthesis, self-consistency decoding, and progressive problem decomposition \cite{sprague2024cot, zhang2022automatic, wang2022self, zhou2022least}.
-In robotics and embodied AI, chain-of-thought-inspired intermediate planning has been applied to vision–language agents, navigation, policy learning with semantic subgoals, sensorimotor grounding, and affordance-based action planning \cite{mu2023embodiedgpt, lin2025navcot, chen2024vision, zawalski2024robotic, brohan2023can}.
-Building on this foundation, we propose to bring chain-of-thought reasoning into offline goal-conditioned RL, in which latent subgoals serve as reasoning steps that carry forward intermediate context for subsequent predictions.
+In robotics and embodied AI, chain-of-thought-inspired intermediate planning has been applied to vision-language agents, navigation, policy learning with semantic subgoals, sensorimotor grounding, affordance-based action planning, and action-level autoregressive trajectory generation for manipulation \cite{mu2023embodiedgpt, lin2025navcot, zawalski2024robotic, brohan2023can, zhang2026chain}.
+Building on this foundation, we propose to bring chain-of-thought-inspired sequential decomposition into offline goal-conditioned RL, in which latent subgoals serve as reasoning steps that carry forward intermediate context for subsequent predictions.

 \textbf{MLP-Mixer}\quad MLP-Mixer introduced a minimalist all-MLP backbone for vision by alternately applying token-mixing and channel-mixing MLPs to patch embeddings, achieving competitive classification performance without convolutions or attention \cite{tolstikhin2021mlp}.
 Subsequent extensions have applied the same principles beyond standard imaging: dynamic token mixing for adaptive vision models \cite{wang2022dynamixer}, and fully MLP-based architectures for multivariate time series forecasting \cite{chen2023tsmixer, cho2025comres, wang2024timemixer}.
 These advances underscore the MLP-Mixer’s linear scaling and representational flexibility across modalities.
 To the best of our knowledge, CoGHP is the first work to adapt MLP-Mixer for offline goal-conditioned RL, enabling unified autoregressive sequence generation of hierarchical subgoals within a single end-to-end framework.